xTool P2S vs Glowforge Pro: The 2026 CO₂ Laser Showdown

 Quick Verdict: xTool P2S Wins

-To keep this comparison useful in 2026, the refresh combines current manufacturer specifications, software workflow analysis, owner-context from xTool CO2 use, and legacy performance notes.
+To keep this comparison useful in 2026, the refresh combines current manufacturer specifications, software workflow analysis, owner-context from xTool CO2 use, and current market context.
 The evaluation focuses on:

 This keeps the recommendation grounded in current product context while avoiding stale 2025 assumptions.